crossbario/autobahn-c/DEVELOPERS.md

 ## Motivation

 So, why another Autobahn?
 Why yet another WAMP client library?

+In one word: because IoT.

-Because IoT.
-Because we want to allow small, embedded devices to be first-class WAMP citizens, without requiring bridging from some other protocol.
+Because we want to allow small, embedded devices to be first-class WAMP citizens.

+And without requiring bridging from some other protocol.

 For example, using AutobahnCpp and C++, it is possible to create an (essentially) completely statically linked, small executable.

 However, the fact that AutobahnCpp uses a couple of C++ features only available in C++ 11 and later (better C++ 14), and the fact that it deeply depends on Boost (in particular Boost ASIO) can make it hard when using C/C++ toolchains for embedded devices, which often are not as current as your modern GCC or Clang.
 Even Windows requires a very recent incarnation of VSS.
 Modern C++ is a weapon, but its also a biest.

+Then Boost, and ASIO in particular is written against Posix/Win32 APIs.
+Of course, no issue when on a full blown *nix, *BSD or Windows system.
+But it is a problem on smallish embedded devices that can't run such OSs.

-Then, while AutobahnCpp now implements multiple WAMP transports, namely WebSocket and RawSocket, but all these run over TCP (or in general, a reliable stream transport .. besides TCP, another one would be Unix domain sockets).
+Then, while AutobahnCpp now implements multiple WAMP transports, namely WebSocket and RawSocket, all these run over TCP (or in general, a reliable stream transport .. besides TCP, another one would be Unix domain sockets).

 However, TCP (and TLS) require non-trivial and complex implementations.
-Eg there are "Wifi/TCP on a chip" solutions, but I have yet to see one that provides an robust, interoperable implementation.
-Eg. the TI CC chips (eg used in Tessel 1), or ESP86xx both suck big time.
+Eg there are "Wifi/TCP on a chip" solutions, but I have yet to see one that provides a *robust, full and interoperable* implementation.
+For example, the TI CC chips (eg used in Tessel 1) or ESP86xx suck big time.
 The Wifi is flaky.
 The TCP is.
 Not to speak of TLS.
+Not recommended.

 Of course, when you can run a full Linux, all of above are non-issues.
 Linux has (obviously) capable and robust TCP, and GCC and Clang, and Open/LibreSSL. etc etc

-But you can't get Linux onto a say 64kB RAM 32 bit MMU-less MCU.
+But you can't get Linux onto a 64kB RAM 32 bit MMU-less MCU.
 No way.
 You can strip it down to maybe 1MB RAM.
 But not much below.
+And that already require screwing the GNU glibc and moving to a "non-standard" C run-time - and that means pain, pain, pain already anyway.

 > Sidenote: There is a modern development called "Rump kernels".
 The *BSDs are again innovating here.
 But this is more a research thing right now, and more directed towards server loads, not embedded.
 And I doubt it can run without a MMU and hardware assisted virtual memory.

-So, how do we get WAMP onto say an ARM Cortex M3 with 64kB RAM, no MMU?
+So, how do we get WAMP onto say an ARM Cortex M3 with 64kB RAM, but no MMU?

-I

 ## Requirements

+32 bit MCU (no MMU), at least 64kB RAM (eg ARM Cortex M devices) RIOT OS
+6LoWPAN/UDP WAMP transport
+CBOR serialization support

+DTLS

+WAMP-cryptosign
+WAMP-cryptobox

 1. AutobahnC must is implemented in ANSI/ISO C89.
 2.